Controversies surrounding the Royal Canadian Mounted Police: Royal Inland Hospital taser incident

 In May 2008, at Royal Inland Hospital in Kamloops, an RCMP officer used a taser on 82-year-old Frank Lasser while he was in his hospital bed.
 He was reportedly "delirious" and wielding a knife.

-Allegation of political bias against Insite
+Funding of criticism of Insite

-In October 2008, it was revealed that the RCMP had used taxpayer money to pay individuals to write negative, politically biased reports about the Vancouver safe injection site, Insite.
+In October 2008, it was revealed that the RCMP had used taxpayer money to pay individuals to write negative reports about the Vancouver safe injection site, Insite.
 In addition to this, memos were distributed referring to British Columbia's Centre for Excellence in HIV/AIDS - a nationally renowned repository of some of the top AIDS research in the world - as the "Centre for Excrements", and suggesting stacking radio shows with callers against Insite.

 Mountie takes woman home from jail

 In 2011, a northern Manitoba RCMP officer took an intoxicated woman he had arrested out of a cell and to his home to "pursue a personal relationship."
 Several of his colleagues witnessed this but only two reported it.
 The constable admitted to the allegations, got a reprimand and lost pay for seven days.
 The Nisichawayasihk Cree Nation has called for an independent investigation.